OM Festival: Om Reunion Project

 After the final Om Festival in 2004, several members of Sumkidz, along with many individuals from the larger Om Community, formed the OM Reunion Project (ORP) and began to organize a more intimate and less structured summer solstice gathering.
 The first such gathering was held in 2005 (called "Re:union"), followed by "In:tent" in 2006, "Re:treat" in 2007, "In:sight" in 2008, "Re:Leaf" in 2009, "In:fuse" in 2010, and "Re:Generate" in 2011 and, as of 2013, is simply called "Solstice".
 The festival runs for one week, Monday through Monday, on the week which includes the summer solstice.
 The Om Reunion Project is an intentional community event and goes beyond a "party".
 All participants must register for the gathering in advance and are responsible for making the gathering happen.
 Every attendee is required to volunteer, and everyone is encouraged to share their skills, whether it be music, dance, art, food, education or anything else.
 While, on many levels, ORP has created a differently focused community, it has also pushed away former Om attendees and participants that do not place the same importance on these grass-roots values.
 Regardless, ORP has encouraged new participants and community willing to pour their creative and intentional energies into the new gathering.
-ORP continues to grow and evolve each summer solstice in the spirit of the former Om Festival and provides an inspiring and educational retreat for many 'Omies' old and new.
+ORP continued to grow and evolve each summer solstice in the spirit of the former Om Festival and provides an inspiring and educational retreat for many 'Omies' old and new.
+The last Solstice Gathering took place in 2018.
+Since the COVID pandemic, the Solstice Collective has put the project on hiatus.